alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 }
 ```

-This is a simple type - a value object, immutable.
-It is a part of the intrinsic types of the system, so it does not make sense to persit it in its own table.
+A simple type, a value object, immutable.
+It is a part of the intrinsic types of the system, so it does not make sense to persit it in its own table:

 ```java
 public enum Money{